 A solo pianist, collaborative artist, and a teaching professional, Dr. Hyunjung Kim has made her first orchestral debut at age 12, at San Jose Center for the Performing Arts.
 Dr. Kim has performed at major venues throughout North America, Europe and Korea as a solo performer and a collaborative artist, including the Lincoln Center for the Performing Arts, Kennedy Center for the Performing Arts, San Jose Center for the Performing Arts, Seoul Arts Center, Sejong Center for the Performing Arts, among many others.

 As a dedicated chamber musician, she performed extensively at prestigious venues in Korea as a member of the Einklang Piano Quartet, Verus Piano Trio, Yemus Ensemble and Pianissimo Ensemble.
-She has collaborated with numerous other instrumentalists on a various repertoire, as she was the first to premier the Kabalevsky Sonata for Violin and Piano in Korea at the CAU International Piano Conference and Festival.
+She has collaborated with numerous other instrumentalists on a various repertoire, and she was the first to premier the Kabalevsky Sonata for Violin and Piano in Korea at the CAU International Piano Conference and Festival.

 Dr. Kim has participated in various summer music festivals including, Italy Amalfi Coast Music and Arts Festival, Bowdoin International Music Festival, Seoul Music Festival and Academy, San Francisco International Summer Music Festival, Pacific Music Festival, Interlochen Arts Camp, Brevard Music Festival, all on a merit scholarship and working as an ensemble coach.
 Dr. Kim has worked with acclaimed international artists such as Leon Fleisher, Aldo Ciccolini, John Perry, Robert McDonald, Elizabeth Pridonoff and Daniel Pollack.